XBraid/xbraid/examples/README.md

 1. ex-01 is the simplest example.
 It implements a scalar ODE and can be compiled and run with no outside dependencies.
 See Section (@ref exampleone) for more discussion of this example.
-There are five versions of this example,
+There are seven versions of this example,

     + *ex-01.c*:  simplest possible implementation, start reading this example first